varaun2002/tswd-portfolio/critique-by-design.md

   vizElement.parentNode.insertBefore(scriptElement, vizElement);
 </script>

 I replaced the original Makeover Monday scatterplot with a ranked horizontal bar chart showing return on investment (% of budget recovered).
 This makes the top-performing films immediately visible instead of forcing viewers to scan dozens of labels.
-I also added a Top-N parameter and a table-calculation ranking method so users can control how many films they see - a key improvement over the original.
+I also added a Top-N per category parameter - a key improvement over the original.

 Below the bar chart, I included a scatterplot comparing ROI to critics' ratings, with average reference lines to help users spot trends.
 Filters for year and franchise, plus click-to-highlight interaction, let viewers explore without clutter.

 My design choices focused on clarity: minimal labels, color only for franchise category, and a compact control panel.
 The dashboard now feels like a clean movie-performance tool rather than an overwhelming chart.

-This project strengthened both my design judgment and my Tableau skills, especially with parameters, table calculations, and coordinated filters.
-The final result surfaces insights quickly while still supporting deeper exploration.

 ## References